scikit-hep/uproot5/docs-sphinx/basic.rst

     >>> file
     <ReadOnlyDirectory '/' at 0x7c070dc03040>

-This object is a Python `Mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__, which means that you can get a list of contents with :py:meth:`~uproot.reading.ReadOnlyDirectory.keys`.
+This object is a Python `Mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__, which means that you can get a list of contents with :ref:`uproot.reading.ReadOnlyDirectory.keys`.

 .. code-block:: python